ENGLISH COURSE IN

 Activities & Excursions

-Mondays: walking tours of iconic locations such as Brooklyn Heights/Brooklyn Bridge, High Line, Central Park...
+Walking tours of Brooklyn Heights/Brooklyn Bridge, High Line, Central Park...

-Tuesdays: discovery of some of New York's famous landmarks such as Top of the Rock, Empire State Building, Freedom Tower...
+Admire the view from NY’s most famous buildings: Top of the Rock, Empire State Building, Freedom Tower...

 Our host families